plwg/market-clock/README.md

 market-clock
 ```

-or you can invoke it without installing
+or you can invoke it without installing:

 ```bash
 pip install uv